 'I'm crocheting at the moment for one of the carers has a baby so Im...em...
-I am doing her a
+I am doing her a shawl.'
+Marie role as caregivers.

 Family Caregiving

 Families were a huge support for tenants in their daily lives.
 Tenants spoke of their family support for their care such as food provision, going to doctors' appointments, cleaning, decorating and as financial 'executor'.
 Additionally, caregiving from afar was also evident with families organising online shopping deliveries directly to the scheme.